 Ms. Musilla then sued to get her security deposit back.
 At first, she applied to the Landlord and Tenant Board (LTB).
-Her application was denied and the case was ruled in favor of the landlord.
+Her application was denied, and the case was ruled in favour of the landlord.

-Later, she appealed the decision to the Ontario Divisional Court, where the case was ruled in her favor.
+Later, she appealed the decision to the Ontario Divisional Court, where the case was ruled in her favour.
 On top of that, the landlord was asked to pay her legal costs.

 Returning Rental Deposits

-The Ontario Divisional court held that the above section is limited to fair result.
+The Ontario Divisional Court held that the above section is limited to a fair result.
 This is where a landlord is unwilling or unable to give possession to the prospective tenant.

 Initially, the LTB, in relation to the above case, had held that tenants can’t unliterary break a lease just before the commencement of the tenancy and then request their deposit back (meaning landlords can keep the deposit).

 But the Divisional court clarified that there are a variety of situations where Section 107(1) doesn’t apply.
 In reference to the case above, they argued that what Ms. Musilla signed wasn’t a lease because of its wording.
 (It was a rental application in which the prospective tenant would execute a lease before moving in).